Security Rules

 Can different permissions be set for different users?

-When encountering a PERMISSION_DENIED error, please follow these steps to troubleshoot:
+When you encounter a PERMISSION_DENIED error, take the following steps to troubleshoot: